 (From top, photos by Scott Alderfer, Underwood and Associates, Tom Pelton/CBF Staff, Kelly O'Neill/CBF Staff)

 Projects like these reduce the cost of treating drinking water by preventing pollution in runoff from getting into groundwater and contaminating wells.
-In some communities, controlling the flow of water during storms can also help prevent risks to human health by reducing sewage overflows onto beaches and into streams where children play.
+In some communities, controlling the flow of water during storms can also help prevent risks to human health by reducing sewage overflows onto beaches and into streams where children play, and reduce flooding dangers.

 Did you know...